Making your own quilts is one of life's greatest pleasures and we're here to get you hooked on making cosy quilt projects.

 Finish the quilting by stitching on the spot.
 Some quilters just trim the thread ends off before moving onto the binding; others prefer to push the thread ends in the batting using a hand-sewing needle.

-Read our top tips for machine quilting for more advice about making your quilt by machine.
+Read our guide on how to use a sewing machine for more advice about making your quilt by machine.

 So you’ve finished your quilting, what next?